Brief content of post-8b.

 Definition of EAB-EAC-EAW.

-The second expression is EAC, sometimes is written as EUAC, which represents the equivalent.
+The second expression is EAC, sometimes written as EUAC, which represents the equivalent.
 Uniform Annual Cost.
-The uniform term expresses that these costs are equal in value, and the term Annual means that the Cost is per year and equivalent.
+The uniform term expresses that these costs are equal in value and the term Annual means that the Cost is per year and equivalent.

 Definition of EAB-EAC-EAW.